DragonRidersUnite/book/src/11-scenes.md

 2. Lazily initializing the scene to start with (in our case, `"gameplay"`)
 3. Calling the proper scene tick method and passing in `args`

-The third item there is the new part of this chapter. `#send` is a method in Ruby that allows a method to be called by passing in the name of the method as a parameter.
+The third item there is the new part of this chapter. `#send` is a method in Ruby that allows a method to be called by passing in the name of the method as the first parameter.
 This is really powerful!
 We use string interpolation to take the value set in `args.state.scene` and append it with `_tick`.
 Our game then calls that method and passes in `args` as the first parameter to the called method.
 So if `args.state.scene` is set to `"gameplay"`, the `#gameplay_tick` method gets called.
 If it's set to `"game_over"`, then `#game_over_tick` gets called.
 If it's set to `"credits"`, then `#credits_tick` would get called.

 The various scene tick methods _need_ to exist in order for changing `args.state.scene` to work.
 But that's quite simple to do, we just introduce a new method and set `args.state.scene` to change between scenes.

 ## Title Scene

-When player's launch our game, they get dropped right into the gameplay.
-This can be a bit jarring, so let's introduce a new scene that displays the title of the game, controls, and let's them press a button to start.
+When players launch our game, they get dropped right into the gameplay.
+This can be a bit jarring, so let's introduce a new scene that displays the title of the game, controls, and lets them press a button to start.

 In our game code, let's introduce `#title_tick` that takes `args` as its only parameter, just like our other `*_tick` methods for our scenes.
 In `#title_tick`, we'll render some labels and look for input to start our game.
 If the fireball input is pressed, we'll play a sound effect, change the scene, and return early so we can move on to the next scene.